 Upon Receipt Of Your Plants

-Chestnut Oak Seedlings are a species of the White Oak group
+Chestnut Oak Seedlings are a Species of the White Oak Group

 The leaves are 4 inches long and about 2 inches wide.
 They are pretty much the same as leaves that are on a swamp chestnut oak and chinkapin oak.
-Chestnut Oak Trees are distinguished by the bark, only because the bark on chinkapin oak is light ash-gray and flakes off easily.
+Chestnut Oak Trees are distinguished by the bark only because the bark on chinkapin oak is light ash-gray and flakes off easily.
 The wood is reliable and durable and is used in the construction field and the fuel field.
-The bark on the trees was once used for leather trade.
+The bark on the trees was once used for the leather trade.
 The acorns are a vital source of food for various forms of wildlife.
-The acorns on the tree are noticeable but not until the tree has reached age 20.
+The acorns on the tree are noticeable, but not until the tree has reached age 20.